Virtual Reality (VR) continues to generate considerable buzz in the consumer space. January’s Consumer Electronics Show where Facebook’s

 So what are we waiting for?
 Three hurdles stand in the way of these innovations:

 - The hardware is expensive and difficult to purchase.
 Since 99%+ of the market will need to purchase a new console or PC to operate current VR headsets, we are still looking at a $1000+ investment for most consumers.
 Pre-orders for the Oculus Rift sold out in minutes and the wait list extends months.
 This will prevent mass adoption in the short term, but look for prices to follow the typical downward trajectory of consumer technology.
 Smartphones were once out of reach for the average consumer.
 But today, roughly two-thirds of Americans have a smartphone; and this wide adoption has utterly transformed the consumer landscape.
 Expect VR to follow a similar path.

 - Content files are too big and bandwidth is still scarce.
 A recent study showed that less than 1% of current PCs have enough processing power to be able to use the VR headsets coming to market in 2016.
 Look for PC manufacturers to reverse the recent trend in more anemic CPUs (to preserve battery life and allow for mobility), and instead equip machines with more powerful processors.
 But, the biggest issue is the need for bigger pipes and better compression tools.
 Unfortunately 5G is not expected to roll out until the 2020-2021 time frame and the best compression technology is still in the head of Mike Judge.

+- Making VR content is still very difficult.
 Remember when building a website was still only the realm of technophiles?
 Creating content for virtual reality is way more difficult than that.
 When the New York Times shot their first story in VR this year they did so with several GoPro cameras bound together.
 Currently content creators have two options: Computer Generated Imagery (CGI) or Video.
 Most organizations have neither the talent to create the former nor the tools/resources to create the later.
 Adoption will be about consumers demanding headsets because there is good content to consume (either professional (CGI) or social (video)).
 Growth will be limited until the barriers to content creation fall.